rohitgawas/sauceDemoAutomation/README.md

 ## Cypress in short :
 **Cypress is a JavaScript-based open-source end-to-end testing framework for web applications.
 It offers web engineers a quick, dependable, and simple testing solution for writing automated tests that mimic user actions and interactions with the application.
 Cypress is built to operate in the browser and supports real-time debugging and code modification, making it simple to find and resolve bugs in your application.
 Cypress also includes a robust API that supports complicated test scenarios and connects with other tools like CI/CD pipelines and continuous testing platforms.
 It is frequently used in the web development community to assure web application quality and functionality.**

-### Important : From this point all the instructions and commands are supposed to be execute in sauceDemo folder
+### Important : From this point all the instructions and commands given below are supposed to be execute in sauceDemo folder
 ### Setting up repository with all the dependencies and installations :
 1. Clone the repository in local storage
 2. Open the repository in IDE.